RedAntisocial/CleanCooldownManager/README.md

 - `/ccm borders`
  Toggle the black borders ON or OFF.

+- `/ccm centerbuffs`
+Toggle buff icon centering ON or Off.

+- `/ccm utility`
+ Toggle modifications to the Utility bar ON or OFF.

+- `/ccm essential`
+ Toggle modifications to the Essentials bar ON or OFF.

+- `/ccm buff`
+ Toggle modifications to the Buffs bar ON or OFF.

+- `/ccm settings`
+ Open Advanced Cooldown Manager settings (no jumping through hoops).

 - `/ccm reload`
  Reapply the clean modifications.

 ## Files

 - `CleanCooldownManager.toc` — AddOn manifest for WoW.
 - `CleanCooldownManager.lua` — The core Lua script implementing the tweaks.
+- `OptionsPanel.lua` - The modular options panel.
 - `LICENSE` — This project is licensed under the GNU General Public License v3.0.
 - `README.md` — This documentation file.